RPorneso/longitudinal_variance_GWAS/README.md

 4. Each output file contains 2000 SNPs.
 They need to be combined into 1 summary statistics file.
 5. Since we relied on LRT to assess SNP mean and variance effect, we repeated the analysis two times for significant SNPs where a) we added PCs in the residual, and for those that remain significant, b) isolated "variance" SNPs by comparing a mean only against a mean-and-variance model.
 6. Variance SNPs are sensitive to non-normality.
 It is recommended to transform non-normal phenotypes and rerun the pipeline to see if the detected SNP variance effects are scale-dependent.

-To install and run TrajGWAS, please refer to: https://github.com/OpenMendel/TrajGWAS.jl.

 **Citation**